-The new NEX-6 filled the gap between the NEX-5R and the NEX-7 cameras, having better ergonomics and more features than the NEX-5R, but with a lower resolution sensor and less controls than the NEX-7.
-With the introduction of the NEX-6, Sony now has four different NEX lines: NEX-F3 (entry level), NEX-5R (mid level), NEX-6 (advanced) and NEX-7 (professional).
+The new NEX-6 filled the gap between the NEX-5R and the NEX-7 cameras, having better ergonomics and more features than the NEX-5R, but with a lower resolution sensor and fewer controls than the NEX-7.
+With the introduction of the NEX-6, Sony now has four different NEX lines: NEX-F3 (entry-level), NEX-5R (mid-level), NEX-6 (advanced) and NEX-7 (professional).
 These models are separated by features, ergonomics and price.
 Both the NEX-F3 and the NEX-5R are available in different colors, while the higher-end NEX-6 and NEX-7 are only available in black.
 Let’s take a look at the specifications in detail and go over the features of the new camera.

-- 16.1 MP Exmor™ APS HD CMOS image sensor
+- Sensor: 16.1 MP Exmor™ APS HD CMOS image sensor

-- Up to 10 fps continuous shooting at full 16.1 MP resolution
+- Continuous Shooting Speed: Up to 10 FPS at full 16.1 MP resolution

-- Peaking AF display for precise manual focusing
+- Focus Peaking: Peaking AF display for precise manual focusing

 Detailed technical specifications for the Sony NEX-6 are available at Sony.com.